When to visit the vet?

 -

 Is there a treatment for liver damage caused by Hepatotoxins?
-Yes, the treatment depends on the type and severity of the poisoning.
-It may include the administration of antioxidants, fluid therapy, and, if necessary, medications to support liver function.
+Yes, treatment depends on the type and severity of the poisoning.
+It may include the administration of antioxidants, fluid therapy, and possibly medications to support liver function.
 In severe cases, hospitalization may also be necessary.

 -

 How quickly do Hepatotoxins affect cats’ livers?
 The effect can vary depending on the toxin and dose.
-Some toxins can cause symptoms within a few hours, while others act insidiously and are only recognizable after prolonged exposure.
+Some toxins can cause symptoms within a few hours, while others act gradually and are only noticeable after prolonged exposure.

 -